 Sir Salman Rushdie is one of the most celebrated authors of our time—of any time.
 A brilliant provocateur, he’s penned a handful of classic novels, influenced a generation of writers, and received a Queen’s Knighthood for his “services to literature.”
 He stands as both a pop culture icon and one of the most thought-provoking proponents for free speech today.

 Sir Salman Rushdie is also the author of bestselling memoir Joseph Anton.
 His Luka and the Fire of Life is a children’s novel and a companion to Haroun and the Sea of Stories.
-His recent novel Two Years Eight Months and Twenty-Eight Nights was a New York Times besteller, and most after that he published The Golden House, a novel that depicts Obama and Trump’s USA.
+His recent novel Two Years Eight Months and Twenty-Eight Nights was a New York Times besteller, as was The Golden House.

 “Hands down, from multiple sources: the best lecture we’ve had.
 We filled our hall to capacity (2,000).
 Mr. Rushdie was substantive, charming, funny, and fully human—nothing short of brilliant.”Boise State

 Public Events, Private Lives Literature and Politics in the Modern World